-Attribute Standards describe the characteristics of organizations and parties providing internal auditing services.
+- Attribute Standards describe the characteristics of organizations and parties providing internal auditing services.
 They govern the responsibilities, attitudes, and actions of the organization's internal audit activity and the people who serve as internal auditors.
-Attribute Standards are displayed in green boxes throughout this text to emphasize their importance.

-Performance Standards describe the nature of internal auditing and provide quality criteria for evaluation of internal audit performance.
-They govern the nature of internal auditing and provide quality criteria for evaluating the internal audit function's performance.

-Interpretations of Attribute or Performance Standards are provided by The IIA to clarify terms and concepts.
-They are displayed in blue boxes.

-Implementation Standards apply to specific types of engagements.
+Attribute Standards are displayed in green boxes throughout this text to emphasize their importance. - Performance Standards describe and govern the nature of internal auditing and provide quality criteria for evaluation of internal audit performance. - Interpretations of Attribute or Performance Standards are provided by The IIA to clarify terms and concepts.
+They are displayed in blue boxes. - Implementation Standards apply to specific types of engagements.
 They expand upon the individual Attribute or Performance Standards by providing the requirements applicable to assurance (A) or consulting (C) services.
 They are displayed in gray boxes throughout this text.